writethedocs/www/docs/meetups/index.rst

 community currently exists you are more than welcome to join any meetup that works for your time zone that hosts virtual events.

-If your local community isn't listed here let us know or `add it on GitHub <https://github.com/writethedocs/www/tree/master/docs/_data/meetups>`_.
+If your local community isn't listed here, let us know or `add it on GitHub <https://github.com/writethedocs/www/tree/master/docs/_data/meetups>`_.
-We would love to add it to our list of active meetups.
+We would love to add your group to our list of active meetups.

 .. note:: We are removing inactive Meetup groups from this page.
 For record
-    keeping purposes we created a `Meetup group archive <../inactive>`_ page.
+    keeping purposes we created a `Meetup group archive <inactive>`_ page.
     You can find a list of paused, inactive, and archived groups there.

 North America